treasure-data/digdag/digdag-docs/src/operators/py.md

     print(f"{required1}: {required2}")
   ```

-  Finally, you can pass combination of class and mehtod arguments to Python script as the following:
+  Finally, you can pass combination (must have different names) of class and mehtod arguments to Python script as the following:

   ```yaml
   # sample.dig
   +some_task: